 I view the relationship with your software company or software developers as a marriage.
 For a good marriage, both parties need to be good communicators.
 More often than not, when software relationships suffer, it is because of a lack of good communication.

 Did you know there are things you can do to be a better software client?

-- When you verbally make a request of your software company or internal programmers, always follow-up with that same request in writing.
+- When you verbally make a request to your software company or internal programmers, always follow up with that same request in writing.
 Ask for and receive a confirmation back.